cheops/fri3d-lasertag/minimum viable product.md

   - countdown to end of round
   - team choice before start
 - profiles for the different roles
-- vlag: health goes down when hit if health = 0 -> stop round timer
+- flag: health goes down when hit if health = 0 -> stop round timer

 - end of round
-  - winner is the team with highest flag health, or shortest flag timer (flag survived longest)
+  - winner is the team with the highest flag health, or shortest flag timer (flag survived longest)

 - offline: shooting in semi-automatic mode